Rules of Procedure

 11.1 Directors shall keep confidential any information they receive about PGS and its subsidiaries by virtue of their position as a Director.

-11.2 Any duty to release information that follows from legislation or regulation shall take precedence over the duty to keep information confidential pursuant to this Section 11.
+11.2 Any duty to release information that follows from legislation or regulation shall take precedence over the duty to keep information confidential pursuant to this Rule 11.
 Furthermore, the duty to keep information confidential does not apply to any information that is already public knowledge or in the public domain.

 11.3 Directors, and any other persons that receive written material prepared for the purpose of discussion by the Board (Board papers), shall keep the Board papers in a secure place unavailable for others.